 CS4320: Introduction to Database Systems.

 An introduction to modern relational database systems concentrating on the internals of relational database systems.
-Concepts covered include query languages (SQL, relational algebra and relational calculus), storage structures, access methods, query processing, query optimization, and database design.
+Concepts covered include query languages (SQL, relational algebra and relational calculus), storage structures, access methods, query processing, query optimization, and database design, as well as more recent developments such as NoSQL and MapReduce.
 This course is usually offered in the fall semester.

 CS4321: Practicum in Database Systems.

 CS4321 is the practicum associated with CS4320.
-It consists of several large programming assignments where students build part of a small relational database system called Minibase.
+It consists of several large programming assignments where students build part of a small relational database system.

 This course deals with the architecture of large-scale information systems, with special emphasis on Internet-based systems.
 Topics covered include three-tier architectures, edge caches, distributed transaction management, web services, workflows, high-availability architectures, and content management.
 The course will also include a significant number of programming assignments in the context of three-tier architectures, involving web servers, application servers and database systems.
 You will learn and extensively use technologies such as .Net, JSPs, ASPs, Servlets, Enterprise Java Beans (EJBs), XML, and SOAP.
 This course is usually offered in the spring semester; it has CS4320 as a prerequisite.